mooxiu/goEMO/README.md

 - Can replace all variable names and function names (Except for `main` function in `main` package)
 - Support various fonts
 - Support change files (ended with `.go`) or a single file (also, ended with `.go`)
+- Most files should still work after been transformed.
 - Let's think...

 # Why doing this
-Cause' I'm an EMO boy!
+'Cause I'm an EMO boy!

 # License
 GPL v3.0